Skip Navigation

 Address gaps and other risks

 An assessment also allows you to find gaps in your security stack.
-You may think that a specific tool helps you achieve a goal, but evaluating your stack could reveal gaps or blind spots putting your clients at risk.
+You may think that a specific tool helps you achieve a goal, but evaluating your cybersecurity stack could reveal gaps or blind spots putting your clients at risk.

 Remove inefficient tools

-Businesses need qualified experts to manage complex security stacks, but each added piece of software puts more weight on teams.
+Businesses need qualified experts to manage complex cybersecurity stacks, but each added piece of software puts more weight on teams.
 The pressure can quickly become overwhelming.
 Regularly reviewing your toolset with an eye on efficiency and interoperability can help you reduce stack bloat and make managing the technology easier.

 Even with the right resources, complex products are frustrating to manage.
 Slow portals, messy dashboards, and unclear alerts cause more harm than good.
 A poor user experience makes it harder to detect legitimate threats, giving attackers more time to cause damage.

-How to assess your cyber security stack
+How to assess your cybersecurity stack

 Step one: